Capacity Building – Marine Geophysical Survey in the eastern Mediterranean- CRDP

 The workshop included morning sessions in the field and afternoon sessions in the lab.
 Using Side Scan Sonar, Multi-beam, Magnetometer, and Sub-bottom profilers during the morning sessions and processing the data acquired during the afternoon sessions.
 The team of 6 researchers from the three countries deployed the equipment from a boat provided by the organizers.

 A typical day of the workshop starts at 6 am, with the team loading the equipment onto the truck, then heading to the tourist marina of Protaras.
 Unloading the equipment off the truck and onto the survey vessel, the team then work on setting up the equipment and making sure it is ready for a day of surveying.
 Despite the change in the equipment used, the setup procedure was the same.
 Under the supervision of Mark James, the team would set up the RTK-GPS antenna on the bow of the vessel, attaching it to the data processing module.
 The module is powered by a portable power bank providing enough power to all the equipment in use.
-The survey equipment is then attached to the data analyzer via cable, and all are connected to the survey laptop, where specific software is working on collecting and processing the data from the different equipment.
+The survey equipment is then attached to the data analyser via cable, and all are connected to the survey laptop, where specific software is working on collecting and processing the data from the different equipment.

 Once everything is in working order, the team then leave the port and navigates to the site of the survey, spending a few hours collecting data from the site.
 All participants have hands-on experience setting up the equipment, recording and even driving the research vessel to accurately execute the pre-planned survey lines.
 After covering the survey area, the team returns to the port, disembarks the vessel, and moves back to the accommodation.